isomerpages/pmo-nccs/_faqs/carbon-tax.md

 In all, the carbon tax currently covers 80% of our total GHG emissions from about 50 facilities mainly from the manufacturing, power, waste, and water sectors.
 Facilities in other sectors would also indirectly face a carbon price on the electricity they consume as power generation companies are expected to pass on some degree of their own tax burden through increased electricity tariffs.
 When we account for fuel excise duties that incentivise reduction of transport emissions, the overall coverage rises to about 90%.

+**3. How are emissions-intensive trade-exposed (EITE) sectors determined?
+Why is there a need for the transition framework for EITE sectors?**

+Emissions-intensive trade-exposed (EITE) sectors face a higher risk of carbon leakage, where companies in these sectors may respond to higher carbon prices in Singapore by shifting their operations and emissions to locations with less stringent climate policies or carbon prices.
+This could result in job losses without benefitting the climate.
+As the Government raises the carbon tax, we are mindful of the impact on competitiveness for companies in the EITE sectors which typically employ a substantial number of Singaporeans.
+Examples of EITE sectors include Chemicals, Electronics and Biomedical Manufacturing sectors, while non-EITE sectors include domestic-oriented sectors like power generation and waste management.

+The transition framework therefore seeks to support existing companies in EITE sectors as they transition towards lower-carbon operations and minimise the impact on Singapore’s near to medium term competitiveness.
+We also recognise that existing investments were made amidst a different operating context and there are near-term challenges in transitioning to low-carbon operations (e.g. decarbonisation technologies need time to mature).
+New investments will not qualify for the transition framework.

+Under the framework, transitory allowances are provided for part of companies’ emissions, based on efficiency standards and decarbonisation targets.
+Such frameworks are also found in other jurisdictions with carbon pricing regimes.
+We are currently consulting affected companies on the framework.
+The details will be finalised by 2023, ahead of the increase of carbon tax level in 2024.

 **3. Which other countries or jurisdictions have implemented carbon pricing?**

 Singapore is not alone in pricing carbon.
 About 79 jurisdictions (45 national and 34 sub-national jurisdictions) have implemented carbon pricing.
 In 2021, these jurisdictions account for roughly 21.5% of global greenhouse gas emissions.
 A few of these jurisdictions such as Finland, Norway and Sweden have implemented carbon pricing as early as the 1990s.
 Other jurisdictions within the region that have announced plans to price carbon and introduce new carbon regulations include Indonesia and Brunei.